BENTLEIGH CLINIC TEMPORARILY CLOSED

 Diagnostics Sleep Studies

 Diagnostic Sleep Studies include overnight and daytime diagnostics.
-An overnight diagnostic PSG sleep study is the most commonly done.
+An overnight diagnostic PSG sleep study is the most common.
 It involves non-invasive sensors attached to key points to diagnose obstructive sleep apnoea (OSA), snoring, sleep-state misperception, limb movement, and other sleep disorders.
 This test also helps in qualifying narcolepsy, insomnia, restless leg syndrome and idiopathic hypersomnolence.
-For patients whose work calls for them to work during the day, a daytime diagnostic sleep study is appropriated.
+For patients whose work calls for them to work during the day, a daytime diagnostic sleep study is done.

 Polysomnography